Should New Hampshire permit medicinal marijuana?

 Eighteen states and the District of Columbia have enacted medicinal marijuana laws.

-Rep. Donna Schalchman (D-Exeter) has requested a 2014 bill to prohibit advertising by medical marijuana treatment centers.
+Rep. Donna Schalchman (D-Exeter) is sponsoring HB 1623, a 2014 bill to prohibit advertising by medical marijuana treatment centers.

 Former Gov. John Lynch, a Democrat like Hassan, vetoed a medical marijuana bill (SB 409) in 2012.
 In his veto message, Gov. Lynch expressed concern with the legislation's inability to control marijuana cultivation sites.
 The Senate fell three votes shy of a veto override.